History of Marines in Timeline

 April 14, 1990: Re-establishment of Pakistan Marines Corps

-On April 14, 1990, the Pakistan Marines Corps of the Pakistan Navy was re-established at a division-level size with about 3,600 men.
+On April 14, 1990, the Pakistan Marines Corps of the Pakistan Navy was re-established at a brigade-level size with about 3,600 men.

-During the Croatian War of Independence from 1991 to 1995, the Croatian Navy formed naval infantry companies.
+During the Croatian War of Independence (1991–5), the Croatian Navy formed naval infantry companies, especially on islands.

 1993: Foundation of Ukrainian Marine Corps